 Events to enjoy in Somerset and the neighbouring counties

-Summertime is when many of the attractions bring out the big guns with themed days and activities making the social calendar busier than ever.
-These events offer the opportunity to learn about a new tradition and uncover more of the area’s history, or just to have a bit of fun, usually washed down with local food and drink.
+Festivals, themed days and annual shows keep the social calendar busy in this part of the country.
+Somerset and Dorset events and carnivals offer the opportunity to learn about a new tradition and uncover more of the area’s history, or just to have a bit of fun, usually washed down with local food and drink.

 Taunton Flower Show.
 Often described as the ‘Chelsea of the West’, this is Britain’s longest-running flower show, filling Taunton’s Vivary Park with blooms and inspirational display gardens to extol the wonders of gardening.
 Live music on stage, marching bands, local food and Q&As with gardening experts make it a complete day out.
 2-3 August 2019